greyspurv2/sklearn_tutorial/README.md

 This repository contains notebooks and other files associated with my [Scikit-learn](http://scikit-learn.org) tutorial.

+This _fork_ is by Ian Ozsvald, this contains light edits for Python 3.5+ in 2017 along with some re-ordering.
+No fundamental changes have been made.
+Full attribution goes to Jake for writing this tutorial.

 ## Installation Notes
 This tutorial requires the following packages: